The Impact of Gender and Sex in Viking Culture

 by Jay Boyd, Anthropology

-As Neo-Nazis in the United States use Norse Runes as dog whistles and other elements of Viking cultures to encourage “tradition,” part of archaeologists’ job is to reveal the truths of such history.
+Abstract: As Neo-Nazis in the United States use Norse Runes as dog whistles and other elements of Viking cultures to encourage “tradition,” part of archaeologists’ job is to reveal the truths of such history.
 Studies specifically focusing on sex and gender in Viking cultures are few but the topic is growing in popularity.
 This is partly because in written records, women who seemingly break gender norms are well-documented, but they are few in the archaeological record.
-As technology expands our abilities, different methods, such as linear enamel hypoplasia (LEH), grave good analysis, and aDNA analysis can be better utilized to determine levels of gender equality and the treatment of possibly gender non-conforming people.
+As technology expands our abilities, different methods, such as linear enamel hypoplasia (LEH), grave goods analysis, and aDNA analysis can be better utilized to determine levels of gender equality and the treatment of possibly gender non-conforming people.
 At sites such as Sigtuna and Skagafjörður, where grave goods were less prevalent, LEH was used to determine levels of gender equality.
 It is at these sites where environment as a lurking variable must be addressed as an added stressor.
-At Birka and Suontaka, where grave goods are present and sex is secondary, grave good analysis and aDNA analysis must be used to tell us about possible Viking warrior women.
+At Birka and Suontaka, where grave goods are present and sex is secondary, grave goods analysis and aDNA analysis must be used to tell us about possible Viking warrior women.

 gender, sex, vikings, mortuary archaeology, bioarchaeology